NORTHERN MICHIGAN UNIVERSITY

 July 8, 2010.
 A copy of the reports are appended to these minutes.
 (Addendums #4 and #5)

 Mr. Ziegler, Chair of the ad hoc Recruitment and Retention Committee, reported on the meeting held on July 8, 2010.
 (Addendum #6)

 Mr. Brian Cloyd, Chair of the ad hoc Strategic Planning Committee, reported on the meeting held on

 APPOINTMENT OF AD HOC NOMINATING COMMITTEE

 Chair Roberts announced the appointments to the Ad Hoc Nominating Committee as follows:

 Members: Mr. Stephen F. Adamini

-It was moved by Mr. LaSalle, seconded by Mr. Adamini, and unanimously supported by the Board of Trustees to approve the Formal Recommendations.
+It was moved by Trustee Inman, seconded by Trustee Adamini, and unanimously supported by the Board of Trustees to approve the Formal Recommendations.

 President Wong made this announcement for the public record.

 Chair Roberts adjourned the meeting at 11:25 a.m.